gauravrockx/Terraform-on-Azure/README.md

 For client_id, go to AAD -> App registrations -> New registration -> enter any name like terraform and register

 For client_secret, go to newly create secret(terraform in our case) -> Certificates & secrets -> New client secret -> enter any name and add -> Copy the value of secret

+At last assign Contributor permission to this newly created Service Principal

+Subscription -> Your Azure Subscription -> IAM - > ROle Assignment